On the distance

 There are whispers of him in every language spoken by men.
 He has no home yet feels familiar wherever he appears.

-Some seek him out, but he is not to be summoned, not to be found.
+Some seek him out.
+But he is not to be summoned, not to be found.

 Wherever men speak of revenge, conquest, gold, or glory; he is already there.